Luke Fildes: Personal life

 Luke Val Fildes was Olympic fencer, solicitor and company secretary.
 His later son, Sir Paul Fildes, was an eminent scientist.
 Another son had a distinguished naval career, Lieutenant Commander Denis Quentin Fildes (1889–1975).
 They also had one more son, Geoffrey, and a daughter, Phyllis.

-Fildes died in 1927 and is buried in Brookwood Cemetery.
+Fildes died in 1927 and is buried in Brookwood Cemetery (Plot 36).

 A blue plaque marks Fildes's former house, Woodland House, in Melbury Road, Kensington, next to William Burges's Tower House.
 His home was later owned by film director Michael Winner.